tmobile/magentaA11y/_checklist-web/search.md

   - when:  |
       the tab key to move focus to a search input
     result: |
-      focus is strongly visually indicated
+      there is a highly visible visual indication of keyboard focus
   - then:  |
-      the tab key to move focus to the search submit button
+      the tab key to move focus to the search submit button [if present]
     result: |
       the button is focused
   - then:  |